White Collar Crime Attorneys

 Yes.
 Federal authorities take public complaints of fraud targeting citizens and the government extremely seriously.
-The DOJ and OIG have an obligation to investigate whistleblower claims that appear to be substantiated.
-Agencies such as the SEC and the Centers for Medicare and Medicaid Services (CMS) also have hotlines where citizens can report suspected instances of fraud and abuse.
-As a result, it is not unusual for federal investigations to be launched out of consumer-level complaints (or retributive action by disgruntled former employees), and in many cases individuals and businesses can face both private civil action and federal white collar criminal prosecution.
+The DOJ and OIG have an obligation to investigate whistleblower claims of white collar crime that appear to be substantiated.
+Agencies such as the SEC and the Centers for Medicare and Medicaid Services (CMS) also have hotlines where citizens can report suspected instances of white collar crime.
+As a result, it is not unusual for federal investigations to be launched out of consumer-level complaints (or retributive action by disgruntled former employees), and in many cases, individuals and businesses can face both private civil action and federal white collar criminal prosecution.

-Q: How can I protect myself (and my company) during a federal white collar investigation?
+Q: How can I protect myself (and my company) during a federal white collar crime investigation?

 If you have been contacted by federal agents or prosecutors from the DOJ, SEC Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), or a collaborative law enforcement effort such as the Medicare Fraud Strike Force, there are several steps you should take immediately.
 These include: